balzack/databag/README.md

 ## Audio and Video Calls

 Databag depends on a separate STUN/TURN relay server to provide audio and video calls.
 We've tested with both [cuturn](https://github.com/coturn/coturn) and [pion](https://github.com/pion/turn), but there are many other implementations.
-Instruction for installing a coturn server are provided here [here](https://gabrieltanner.org/blog/turn-server/).
+Instruction for installing a coturn server are provided [here](https://gabrieltanner.org/blog/turn-server/).

 If you want to enable audio and video calls, you need setup your own relay server.
 For testing purposes you can however use the demo relay server:
   - WebRTC Server URL: turn:34.210.172.114:3478?transport=udp